Comiclyy/duo/readme.md

 - `pwd`: prints the current working directory.
 - `echo`: prints the input text to the terminal.

+## Creating your own commands

+Although duo has many features, you may want to create your own commands/programs.
+Duo supports both bash and python, so you will have to write your programs in those languages.

+If you would like to add a new command in bash, do the following:

+1. Presuming you already have duo installed on your computer, open your terminal and type duo new
+2. Now enter the path where you would like your new program to be.
+3. Once you select the folder duo will create a archive with duo in it and a file named mods.txt 3.5 Unzip the archive
+4. Now either make a new file with the name of your commmand then .sh or navigate to duo.sh
+5. If you are using the main duo.sh file, create a new command like so:

+command(
+    code
+    ;;
+)

+6. If you are using a new file, write #!/bin/bash then the code for your command. duo will automaticly define it in the main file in the next step.
+7. Once you are done, run duo build /path/to/folder/
+8. Now run duo refresh and close your terminal. now you can use your new command in the duo terminal.

 ## Contributing

 Duo is an open-source project, and contributions are always welcome.
 If you want to contribute to Duo, here's how you can: